 ISAIAH 53:10

 The cross was not Plan B. It was the eternal, immutable, sovereign will of God — planned before the creation of the world, executed in the fullness of time.
-And notice who benefits: "he shall see his offspring."
+And notice who benefits: "he will see his offspring."
 The Servant's death secures a people — specific, definite, certain.
 He will see them.
 Not "hope for" them.
 His sacrifice will not fail to accomplish what it was designed to do.
 That is definite atonement — seven hundred years before Calvary.

 Effectual Calling: The God Who Opens Deaf Ears